World of Color: Show elements

 The show uses 1,200 fountains that can shoot water up to 200 ft in the air.
 Each fountain is equipped with an LED ring.
 Other water features include 3 mist screens that combine to make a 380 ft-long mist screen on which images are projected (similar but smaller screens are used in Fantasmic! at Disneyland and Disney's Hollywood Studios at Walt Disney World in Lake Buena Vista, Florida).
 Isopar cannons are capable of shooting flames up to 50 ft in the air.
 MeeFog and lasers are used.
-Projection domes emerge from the water atop telescopic masts and feature lighting effects and video projected onto the inside surface of the domes, and laser and video projections are projected onto the Pixar Pier icon behind Incredicoaster’s vertical loop.
+Previously, projection domes emerged from the water atop telescopic masts and featured lighting effects and video projected onto the inside surface of the domes.
+However, these were later removed due to maintenance and reliability issues.
+Laser and video projections were previously projected onto the sun icon behind California Screamin's vertical loop, but since it was transformed into Incredicoaster, there no longer seems to be projections in the loop area.
 A 65' tall telescopic mast was installed in the bay to create Chernabog of Fantasia, but the tower was never used in the show and was eventually removed.
 The LED lighting strings (Phillips ColorKinetics iColorFlex) on Pixar Pal-A-Round, as well as LED lights installed on Incredicoaster, are synchronized to the show.